First Epistle to the Corinthians: Women must remain silent

-If verse 14:34–35 is not an interpolation, certain scholars resolve the tension between these texts by positing that wives were either contesting their husband's inspired speeches at church, or the wives/women were chatting and asking questions in a disorderly manner when others were giving inspired utterances.
-Their silence was unique to the particular situation in the Corinthian gatherings at that time, and on this reading, Paul did not intend his words to be universalized for all women of all churches of all eras.
+One theory to resolve the tension between these texts by positing that wives were either contesting their husband's inspired speeches at church, or the wives/women were chatting and asking questions in a disorderly manner when others were giving inspired utterances.
+According to this view, their silence was unique to the particular situation in the Corinthian gatherings at that time, and Paul did not intend his words to be universalized for all women of all churches of all eras.